 3. Pick brick for character and style

-'We love Belgian Vande Moortel bricks and have created quite a few patio schemes recently using these.
+Considering cottage patio ideas or a patio for a historic home?
+Try brick.
+'We love Belgian Vande Moortel bricks, and have created quite a few patio schemes recently using these.
 The Ancienne Belgique range is a particular favorite as they are the most delightful size, full of character and charm.

 'We also often choose Durlston Driveway and Stableyard cobbles and setts from Allgreen Group to add interest and pattern in paving.'

 Stone sourced and supplied locally is certainly more environmentally friendly than a granite sourced and shipped from China, for instance.